nezaboodka/reactronic/README.md

 action only upon its completion.

-Atomicity is achieved by making changes in an isolated data snapshot that is visible outside of the action (e.g. displayed on user screen) only when it is finished.
+Atomicity is achieved by making changes in an isolated data snapshot that is not visible outside of the running action until it is fully finished and applied.
 Multiple objects and their properties can be changed with full respect to the all-or-nothing principle.
 To do so, separate data snapshot is automatically maintained for each action.
 That is a logical snapshot that does not create a full copy